DataDog/integrations-core/docs/dev/legacy.md

 When you have finished building your integration, run `rake clean_env` to remove the Python virtual environment.

-## Submitting Your integration
+## Submitting your Integration

-Once you have completed the development of your integration, submit a [pull request][12] to have Datadog review your integration.
-After we've reviewed your integration, we approve and merge your pull request or provide feedback and next steps required for approval.
+Once you have completed the development of your integration, submit a [pull request][12] to have Datadog review your Integration.
+After we've reviewed your Integration, we approve and merge your pull request or provide feedback and next steps required for approval.

-### Other Considerations
+### Other considerations

 In our experience building integrations, we've also faced a number of challenges.
 As your write your tests, here are a few things to consider: